Gamers-Blended/Video-Game-Metacritic-Scores-Prediction/README.md

 | XGBoost Regressor            | 28.081992487362925  |
 | Ridge Regression             | 9.877904001325112   |

-Optimisation is also used to fine-tune the parameters of the models.
+Optimisation is been attempted to fine-tune the parameters of the models.
 Furthermore, the [pycaret library](https://pycaret.org/) is also used as well:

 | Model                        | Test RMSE (with GridSearch)| Test RMSE (Base)   | Absolute Error   |
 | ---------------------------- |:--------------------------:|:------------------:| -----------------|
 | Random Forest Regressor      | 9.487118217587387          | 9.547566374653456  | 7.317760953625915|
 | Support Vector Machine       | 9.857068901488233          | 9.516711070354274  | 7.132888084897704|
 | PyCaret                      | -                          | 9.815711126761942  | 7.570090718963135|